 What You Can’t Do on Facebook

-You can’t lie: Okay, you can, but you shouldn't, especially not about your basic information.
-Lying about your identity is a violation of the Statement of Rights and Responsibilities and grounds for your Profile being disabled.
-Although many people try, Facebook doesn’t let anyone sign up with an obviously fake name like Marilyn Manson or Fakey McFakerson.
+Okay, you can, but you shouldn't, especially not about your basic information.
+Lying about your identity is a violation of the Statement of Rights and Responsibilities and grounds for your Timeline being disabled.
+Although many people try, Facebook doesn’t let anyone sign up with an obviously fake name like Fakey McFakerson.
 Those who do make it past the name checks will likely find their account flagged and disabled.

-You can’t be twelve: Or younger.
+Or younger.
 Seriously.
-Facebook takes very seriously the U.S. law that prohibits minors under the age of 13 from creating an online Profile for themselves.
-This rule is in place for the safety of minors, and it's a particular safety rule that Facebook takes extremely seriously.
-If you or someone you know on Facebook is under 13, deactivate (or make them deactivate) the account now.
-If you’re reported to the Facebook user operations team and they confirm that you are underage, your account will be disabled.
+Facebook takes very seriously the U.S. law that prohibits minors under the age of 13 from creating an online Timeline for themselves.
+This rule is in place for the safety of minors, and it's a particular safety rule that Facebook does enforce.
+If you’re reported to the Facebook User Operations team and they confirm that you’re underage, your account will be disabled.

 The logic for this is that Facebook is about real people and real connections.
-It is one thing to message a mutual friend or the occasional stranger whose Profile implies being open to meeting new people if the two of you have matching interests.
+It’s one thing to message a mutual friend or the occasional stranger whose Timeline implies being open to meeting new people if the two of you have matching interests.
 However, between Facebook’s automatic detection systems and user-generated reports, sending too many unsolicited messages is likely to get your account flagged and disabled.